cypherfox/harper-hall.de/content/pages/the-holy-grails-of-dev-ops.md

 The same is true when humans are authenticating to machines.
 While Identity and Account Management (IAM) systems are the accepted practice, all too often users are expected to enter their passwords in multiple login dialogs in clear text, again sharing the information with more machines.
 Do not use clear text password exchanges to anybody or anything.
 That's whats mTLS and ssh are for.

-## Grail 3: No Human has Privileged Access to Production Systems.
+## The Third Holy Grail: No Human has Privileged Access to Production Systems.

 Most software stacks today establish the role of some form of admin user, that has the power to change any aspect of the system state, read any credential or data within the application.
 This poses two fundamental problems: